mongchuan/tp-vc/pages/be-entertained.md

 -> Channel Takeover <-
 ### Simply just want to see what goes on behind the scence of our dance groups
 At our [Youtube](https://www.youtube.com/channel/UCsBvYR8QMBGml4X08t4kVQA)

+---
+### Check out some of the Art Performances from Singapore & Around the world

+r